FIVE MOST SURPRISING FINDS

 Let us be honest about what the discipline reformers were responding to, because the disparities were real and they demanded attention.

-The Government Accountability Office, in a comprehensive 2018 report, confirmed what researchers had documented for decades—Black students were suspended at rates about three times those of white students.
-Black boys were the most disproportionately affected group.
-Black girls were suspended at higher rates than white boys.
-These disparities persisted even when controlling for school poverty levels and other demographic factors.
+A detailed 2018 Government Accountability Office report confirmed patterns researchers had tracked for decades.
+Black students were suspended at roughly three times the rate of white students.
+Black boys formed the group hit hardest by the imbalance, while Black girls faced suspension more often than white boys.
+The gaps remained after controls for school poverty levels and other demographic factors.

 Suspension Rates — Black vs. White Students